Danny Boone: Houston Astros and return to minors

+MLB comeback: knuckleball and Baltimore Orioles

-Then, in 1989, a new league started that gave Boone a new lease on his career: the Senior Professional Baseball Association.
+Then, in 1989 while working as a drywall installer in San Diego, a new league started that gave Boone a new lease on his career: the Senior Professional Baseball Association.
+His former MLB teammate, John D'Acquisto, was playing in the SPBA and recommended him to his team.
 Boone signed on with the Bradenton Explorers, where he showed off a new pitch in his arsenal: the knuckleball.
-He pitched well enough for them (4-3, 3.16 ERA) to get a contract offer from the Orioles, and in September 1990 he was back in the majors.
+He pitched well enough for them (4–3, 3.16 ERA) to get a contract offer from the Baltimore Orioles, and in September 1990 he was back in the majors.
 He pitched in four games, including his first-ever major league start against the Cleveland Indians on September 30, in which he did not receive a decision.

-Boone's comeback drew some attention, and he even was accorded "Rookie Prospect" status in the 1991 Score baseball card set at the age of 36.
-However, his first major league start also turned out to be his last major league appearance, as he did not make the Orioles team that spring, and after a second stint with the Explorers Boone's career was well and truly over.
+Boone's comeback drew some attention, and he even was labeled a "Rookie Prospect" on the 1991 Score baseball card set at the age of 36.
+However, his September 1990 start turned out to be his last major league appearance, as he did not make the Orioles team that spring, and after a second stint with the Explorers, Boone's career was largely over.

+Boone was a replacement player for the Padres in 1995, in line to start on Opening Day before the MLB strike ended.